Krishna-r47/California-housing---Regression/README.md

 # California-housing---Regression
-Estimating median house prices in California using a predictive model
+Estimating median house prices in California using predictive modelling